 To get a better look at water quality influences of the wind, as well as others from farming activity nearby, researchers at the University of Saskatchewan launched a NexSens data buoy equipped with sensors for measuring weather conditions, sunlight levels, and temperature changes.

-A NexSens CB-800 data buoy was chosen for the application because of its suitability to Buffalo Pound Lake’s demanding waters.
+A NexSens CB-800 (now the CB-450) data buoy was chosen for the application because of its suitability to Buffalo Pound Lake’s demanding waters.
 With an 800-pound buoyancy, the buoy provided a stable platform equipped with three 10-watt solar panels, sensor holes for attaching deployment pipes and a topside plate that could support beacons, weather stations and other monitoring devices.

 Scientists at the university attached LI-COR LI-190 and LI-COR LI-192 sensors to the secure buoy platform to measure solar radiation above and below the water.
 A NexSens T-Node FR (fast-response) thermistor string was deployed beneath the buoy to track the lake’s temperature changes and monitor turnover.
 On the topside, a Vaisala WXT520 multi-parameter weather station measured wind speed and direction across Buffalo Pound.